11aghayan/face-detection-app/README.md

-Face Detection app with using clarifai API.
+Face Detection app using clarifai API.

 You simply have to sign up, paste the image url and press the detect button.
 App will draw a rectangle on the face.